-While we might like to think our networks are perfectly maintained and documented, the reality is sometimes we lose track.
+While we might like to think our IT networks are perfectly maintained and documented, the reality is sometimes we lose track.
 In some cases, your network can grow so quickly you may have trouble keeping up.
-The solution to this issue is using a network discovery tool to ensure your network structure is always documented.
+The solution to this issue is using a network discovery and monitoring tool to ensure your network structure is always documented.
 This becomes increasingly important if you use combinations of virtual networks, cloud servers, and both wired and wireless networks, as the hybrid network topology can become seriously complex.

 What Is Network Discovery?